CarlosLacerda1/Project-Auto-Sales-Analysis/README.md

 ## Conclusion

-The analysis described could be useful for posterior business decision taking, as for developing potencial marketing campaigns.
+The analysis described could be useful for posterior business decision taking, as for developing potencial marketing campaigns and strategies.